pojoto4/socialMediaAPI/README.md

 ## Tests

-You can try different user ids, thought ids, friend ids and reaction ids to see what's updated and where.
+You can try different user ids, thought ids, friend ids and reaction ids to see what's updated and where, here's a video showing how it's done: https://app.screencastify.com/v3/watch/1kfPc5BDJQOuTc3h4UJH

 ## Questions